jstjohn/fpinscala/README.md

     > run

+to run Scala test suite for a particular file, you can execute only those tests like:

+    > testOnly fpinscala.datastructures.TreeSpec

+Otherwise to run all tests, you can simply do:

+    > test

 To get a menu of possible main methods to execute.

 To create project files for the eclipse IDE you can install the [sbteclipse](https://github.com/typesafehub/sbteclipse) [sbt](http://scala-sbt.org) plugin.